A Dose Escalation Trial of ATRC-101 in Adults With Advanced Solid Malignancies

 - Grade 2 neuropathy or alopecia

-- Grade 2 immune-related endocrinopathy attributed to a checkpoint inhibitor and controlled with hormone replacement alone
+- For the monotherapy cohorts: Grade 2 immune-related endocrinopathy attributed to a checkpoint inhibitor and controlled with hormone replacement alone

 - Treatment with radiation, chemotherapy or anticancer small molecule therapy within 14 days or 5 half-lives (whichever is longer) prior to the planned first dose of investigational product.
 Treatment with nitrosoureas or mitomycin C require a 42-day washout prior to the planned first dose of investigational product